Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Generate offline map/README.md

 ## How it works

-1. Create an `AGSMap` with a `AGSPortalItem` pointing to the web map.
+1. Create an `AGSMap` with an `AGSPortalItem` pointing to the web map.
 2. Create `AGSGenerateOfflineMapParameters` with `AGSOfflineMapTask.defaultGenerateOfflineMapParameters(withAreaOfInterest:completion:)` specifying the download area geometry.
 3. Create an `AGSOfflineMapTask` with the map.
 4. Create the `AGSGenerateOfflineMapJob` with `AGSOfflineMapTask.generateOfflineMapJob(with:downloadDirectory:)` and start it with `AGSGenerateOfflineMapJob.start(statusHandler:completion:)`.